E5PRO5-2020/meter_system/docs/index.rst

 ==================================

-This documentation covers the system to read the Kamstrup OmniPower 1-phase meter over wm-bus using a iM871-A transceiver.
+This documentation covers the system to read the Kamstrup OmniPower 1-phase meter over wm-bus.
+The implementation uses an iM871-A transceiver to read wm-bus messages.
+Processed measurements are sent upstream using MQTT.

 .. toctree::
    :caption: Table of contents